 Lockhart is a tiny town located in the state of South Carolina.
 With a population of 488 people and just one neighborhood, Lockhart is the 226th largest community in South Carolina.
-Lockhart has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Lockhart was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce